MioKh/Animio/README.md

 seems simple enough but i need to figure out how to do that :D

-jikan API documentation : https://docs.api.jikan.moe/seems a good place to start
+jikan API documentation : https://docs.api.jikan.moe/  seems a good place to start

 ## Progress so far